Liu Chen (Jin dynasty): Alliance with Sima Ai

 Liu Chen crossed the Wei River and built a fortress.
 After defeating Yong's forces several time, he sent Wei Bo and Huangfu Dan with 5,000 soldiers to attack Chang'an gate.
 The detachment had initial success and even reached Sima Yong's camp within the city, but Liu Chen's main force were too slow to help them.
 Yong soon realized that the detachment had no support, and his troops morale doubled.
 The Administrator of Pingyi, Zhang Fu led his forces to reinforce Sima Yong and attacked Huangfu Dan from his flank.
 Wei Bo and his sons were killed in battle, while Huangfu Dan was captured.
 Yong, admiring Dan's bravery, tried to spare his life, but after he refused to submit, he had him executed.
 The surviving troops all fled back to Liu Chen's camp.

 Once Zhang Fang arrived back from Luoyang, he sent his general, Dun Wei (敦偉) to carry out a night attack on the enemy camp.
-Liu Chen's forces were caught by surprise and collapsed, prompting him to flee south with over a 100 of his men, but was captured by the Magistrate of Chencang.
+Liu Chen's forces were caught by surprise and collapsed, prompting him to flee south with just over a hundred of his men, but was captured by the Magistrate of Chencang.
 When brought before Sima Yong, Liu Chen said to him, "The favour between friends is slight, but the favour of the three principles (father, teacher and lord) is greater.
 I could not disobey the edict of my sovereign and weigh the strengths and weaknesses to save myself.
 The day I shook my sleeves was the day I knew that my life was in danger.
 The death of being chopped to minced meat will be as sweet to me as tasting the shepherd's purse."
 Furiously, Sima Yong had him whipped and cut him by the waist.
 Many felt pity when they saw Liu Chen, while a few of them felt that the emperor's demise was close.